 One of the best ways to find a good pediatrician is to do your own personal shopping.
-At Cook Children's in Bedford, we appreciate the opportunity to meet future parents of newborns in prenatal consultations so that we can answer your questions and provide important information.
+At Cook Children's in Bedford, we appreciate the opportunity to meet future parents of newborns in expectant parent appointments so that we can answer your questions and provide important information.

 Download interview questions

-This prenatal consultation also gives you the chance to make sure you feel comfortable with your baby's doctor and get things set up before you have your baby.
+This expectant parent appointment also gives you the chance to make sure you feel comfortable with your baby's doctor and get things set up before you have your baby.
 Just one less thing to worry about in the busy days following your baby's birth.

 Below is a list of interview questions you can download to help you in your search for a pediatrician.
 You may also find that the list brings up a few questions of your own.
 That's a good thing.
 Write those down and take them along with you.
 This should help you make a good, informed choice.